Gattis, Morton help Astros win 6-2, Angels lose 6th in row (Sep 23, 2017) | FOX Sports

 Gattis, Morton help Astros win 6-2, Angels lose 6th in row (Sep 23, 2017)

+HOUSTON (AP) The Los Angeles Angels were left searching for answers on Saturday after they matched a season worst with their sixth straight loss to further dampen their AL wild-card hopes.

-HOUSTON (AP) Evan Gattis hit a three-run homer to back a solid start by Charlie Morton and the Houston Astros further dampened the AL wild-card hopes of the Los Angeles Angels with a 6-2 win Saturday.
+Evan Gattis hit a three-run homer to back a solid start by Charlie Morton and lead the Houston Astros to the 6-2 win.

+”It’s frustrating for sure but … there’s still eight games left,” Angels star Mike Trout said. ”So we’ve just got to try to finish strong.”

 Carlos Correa had three hits and three RBIs a day after his 23rd birthday as the AL West champion Astros won for the seventh time in eight games.